How to Add, Drop, or Audit a Class

 - Workshops, short courses, five-week, and eight-week courses have different drop deadlines.
 See the Academic Calendar, Deadlines by Session table for exact deadlines.

-- Students who wish to drop a class after the tenth week must do so through an appeal process.
+- Students who wish to drop a class after the tenth week must complete a Request to Drop a Class After the Deadline.

 For more information on dropping classes, please visit the Office of the Registrar – Dropping Classes.